linux-system-roles/rhc/tests/README.md

   `reg_organization` can be specified as `null` in case `reg_username` belongs to only one organization
 - `baseurl` is the base URL for receiving content
+- `repositories` is a list of repositories to use in tests for content, and to assert for enablement/disablement; it has the same format of the `rhc_repositories` parameter of the `rhc` role

 To use this custom configuration, set the `LSR_RHC_TEST_DATA` environment variable to the full path of that file.